tanay4343/Delhi_Power_Consumption/README.md

 # Delhi_Power_Consumption

+Memory updated
+Here’s a version of the proposed solution, formatted for a README file in GitHub, with sections and a placeholder for a graph.

-Proposed Solution: AI-Based Load Forecasting and Optimization for NCT of Delhi The National Capital Territory (NCT) of Delhi faces significant challenges in managing its highly variable power demand, influenced by seasonal fluctuations, time-of-day variations, and rapid urban development.
-To address these issues, we propose developing an Artificial Intelligence (AI)-based load forecasting and optimization model.
-This model aims to enhance accuracy in power demand forecasting and optimize power procurement strategies.
+AI-Based Load Forecasting and Optimization for NCT of Delhi The National Capital Territory (NCT) of Delhi faces significant challenges in managing its highly variable power demand, influenced by factors such as seasonal fluctuations, time-of-day variations, and rapid urban development.
+To address these issues, we propose an AI-based load forecasting and optimization model aimed at enhancing accuracy in power demand forecasting and optimizing power procurement strategies.

+Solution Overview
+This project leverages machine learning techniques to create an Artificial Intelligence (AI)-driven model that predicts power demand based on a comprehensive dataset.
+The solution includes:

+AI-Based Forecasting Model to improve load predictions.
+Dynamic Power Procurement Optimization to efficiently manage power purchasing strategies.
 AI-Based Forecasting Model
-1. Data Collection: Integrate diverse data sources including weather conditions (temperature, humidity, wind speed), historical load patterns, public holidays, real estate development, and solar power generation forecasts.
-This comprehensive data set forms the foundation for accurate predictions.
-2. Model Development: - Feature Engineering: Develop features that reflect the relationships between weather, time-of day, and power demand.
-For instance, high temperatures may correlate with increased cooling needs. - Algorithm Selection: Employ advanced machine learning techniques such as Long Short-Term Memory (LSTM) networks for time-series forecasting and ensemble methods like Random Forests for robust predictions. - Training and Validation: Train the model with historical data and validate its accuracy with recent data to ensure reliable forecasting
+1. Data Collection
+Data is collected from a variety of sources to enhance the model's predictive capability.
+Key sources include:

+Weather Data: Temperature, humidity, wind speed, etc.
+Historical Load Patterns: Past demand trends.
+Public Holidays: Changes in demand during non-working days.
+Urban Development: Impact of construction and new real estate projects.
+Solar Power Generation Forecasts: Predictions on available solar power.
+2. Model Development
+Feature Engineering
+The model will include features reflecting relationships between weather, time-of-day, and power demand.
+For instance:

+Higher temperatures may lead to increased cooling needs, raising power consumption.
+Solar generation data will help balance supply forecasts.
+Algorithm Selection
+We will use a combination of machine learning techniques to develop an accurate and reliable model:

+Long Short-Term Memory (LSTM) Networks for time-series forecasting.
+Ensemble Methods (e.g., Random Forest) to strengthen predictive robustness.
+Training and Validation
+The model will be trained on historical data, and recent data will be used to validate predictions.
+The goal is to ensure high accuracy and reliability for future demand predictions.

+3. Compensation Methodology
+Dynamic Load Shifting
-3. Compensation Methodology: - Dynamic Load Shifting: Implement demand response strategies to shift or reduce loads during peak times.
-Use AI forecasts to incentivize changes in consumption patterns. - Real-Time Adjustments: Use real-time data to adjust power procurement strategies dynamically, balancing load and generation effectively.
+AI-driven demand response strategies will be employed to shift or reduce loads during peak times, helping flatten demand curves.

+Real-Time Adjustments
+Real-time data will allow the model to dynamically adjust power procurement strategies, ensuring that generation and load are effectively balanced.

+Optimization of Power Procurement
+RTC vs. Slot-Wise Power
+Round the Clock (RTC) Power: Secure RTC power during predictable low-demand periods at lower rates.
+Slot-Wise Power: Purchase power for peak demand periods based on forecasted needs.
+Long-Term Contracts
-Optimization of Power Procurement - RTC vs. Slot-Wise Power: The model will help balance the procurement of Round the Clock (RTC) power and slot-wise power.
-Secure RTC power during predictable low-demand periods at lower rates and rely on slot-wise power during peak periods. - Long-Term Contracts: Factor in load growth projections and seasonal variations to negotiate long term power purchase agreements, ensuring a cost-effective and reliable supply.
+The model will help identify optimal time periods for negotiating long-term power purchase agreements, factoring in projected load growth and seasonal variations to ensure cost-effective and reliable supply.